53T6

-The 53T6 (NATO reporting name: ABM-3 Gazelle, previously SH-08) is a Russian anti-ballistic missile.
+The 53T6 (NATO reporting name: ABM-3 Gazelle, previously SH-08) is a USSR anti-ballistic missile.
 Designed in 1978 and in service since 1995, it is a component of the A-135 anti-ballistic missile system.

 The missile is able to intercept incoming re-entry vehicles at a distance of 80 km.
 The 53T6 is a two-stage solid-propellant rocket armed with a 10 kt thermonuclear weapon. (note: This is a neutron bomb that partially fissions the radioactive materials in the RV and prevents detonation of the hydrogen explosive.
 A neutron bomb is an enhanced fission implosion trigger that encounters a neutron emitter and is not correctly described as thermonuclear while the incoming hydrogen bomb it disables is a thermonuclear weapon.)
 The missile is about 10 meters in length and 1.8 meters in diameter.
 Its launch weight is 10 tons.

 The 53T6 missile is kept in a silo-based launch container.
 Prior to launch its cover is blown off.